 Saving Money on Your Los Angeles Vacation

-After you have an idea what kinds of things you'd like to do in Los Angeles, use my guide to Discounts on Los Angeles Attractions and Entertainment, and Dining Discounts and Coupons to learn about many ways you can plan your LA vacation for less.
+After you have an idea what kinds of things you'd like to do in Los Angeles, use the guide to discounts on Los Angeles attractions and entertainment to learn about many ways you can plan your LA vacation for less.
 I outline ways to save on attractions, theatre and event tickets and eating out in Los Angeles.

 Deciding How to Get to Los Angeles

 The majority of visitors to Los Angeles come from the southwest US, so many of you will probably be driving to Los Angeles.
-In that case, you definitely want to take a look at my Tips for Driving in Los Angeles, which I'll talk about again in the planning section on Getting Around Los Angeles.
+In that case, you definitely want to take a look at tips for driving in Los Angeles.

 Flying to Los Angeles

 For those of you flying to Los Angeles, the three factors influencing your decision on which airport to fly into will be: